 Life in a religious community isn’t typical in today’s society.
 The choice to become a Benedictine Sister is like taking the road less traveled.
 But when you make a less ordinary choice, there are extraordinary experiences waiting for you.
 Explore life at Mount St. Scholastica . . . where your extraordinary adventure can begin.
 Contact our vocation minister at firstname.lastname@example.org

-Experience a day in the life of the sisters and share your faith journey with others discerning their vocation at a retreat day on March 18.
+Experience a day in the life of the sisters and share your faith journey with others discerning their vocation at a retreat day.

 We share a life of prayer, community and service to others.
 Mount St. Scholastica is a Benedictine community, which means that we follow the teachings of St. Benedict, who wrote a practical guide (“Rule”) about how to seek God and follow Christ while living together as vowed religious men or women.
 Benedictine Sisters take vows of stability, obedience and conversion to the monastic way of life, which includes chastity and living simply.

 Because Benedictines believe that we encounter Christ in prayer and in each other, each day includes communal prayer, work and meals.
 We are called to welcome all persons as Christ, and thus hospitality is a primary Benedictine value.
 We are called to be good stewards of God’s gifts, and thus taking care of the earth is also an important value.